grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 > [!IMPORTANT]
 > Check to ensure that the coax cable of the left Antenna
-> Deck does not run underneath the left microphone board but sits above
+> Deck doesn't run underneath the left microphone board but sits above
 > or beside the board.

 5.  **Install the Microphone Deck** – Follow the steps below to install